tiwariPC/ExoPieElement/README.md

+# These are old instructions, please don't follow this step onwards.

-# Installation of ExoPieElement and dependencies
+#Installation of ExoPieElement and dependencies

 ## This setup has been tested only for slc6 for centos7 please contact, work is in progress.